 It was not easy for a guy to cross the boundaries.
 Guys who fell for girls in higher social classes had a painful experience.
 And, it was worse if the girl’s friends got to know you were into her.

-Where are the DFs today?
+Where are the so-called DFs today?

 My point here is not to go deep into the social strata in universities.
 The point I want to make is that today, most of the so-called DF’s are highly successful people.